parksu111/skynet/README.md

 ### 4. Running Skynet

 To run **Skynet**, you must first create 2 folders.
-The first folder will contain the recrodings you want to classify and the second folder will contain the output of Skynet.
+The first folder will contain the recrodings you want to classify and the second folder will contain the output of **Skynet**.
 For simplicity, in the example below, I named the two folders *infile* and *outfile* and placed them both in the *Desktop*.

 ![alt text](https://github.com/parksu92/sleep-state-classification/blob/main/images/4a.png)